National Police Agency (Mongolia): History

 In 1866 the Qing rulers established a police force for the 15 districts of the Khüree (Ulaanbaatar) area colloquially named "fifteener police" (арван тавны цагдаа arvan tavny tsagdaa).
 After the Mongolian Revolution of 1911 and the independence of Outer Mongolia it became a national police force.
 The founding day of the Militsiya style police force was 19 July 1921, when the 6th Session of the Ulsyn Baga Khural (Little Khural) decreed to establish the "Preventive Militia" (цагдан сэргийлэх tsagdan sergiilekh) with the same mandat as a modern police force.
 This order came days after the Mongolian Revolution of 1921 which led to the declaration of the Mongolian People's Republic in 1924.

 From 1934 to 1940, specialized departments were established throughout the various Aimags.
 From 1940 to 1960, the Prosecutor's Office instituted a law enforcement body to enforce the new Constitution of Mongolia, the Criminal Law and the Criminal Procedure Code.
 In the 1960s, the structure and organization of the police were expanded and in 1965, made a separate institution from the Prosecutor's Office.
 In celebration of the 50th anniversary of the establishment of the police, the Military Institute was established by the decree of the Presidium of the People's Great Khural on 14 July 1984.
 The institute now takes the form of the Law Enforcement University of Mongolia.

 From its establishment until 1990s, the agency was under the command of the Ministry of Public Security.
 As a result of the political and revolutionary transitions and market economy in 1990s, the police underwent a drastic transformation and was reestablished as the National Police Agency of the Government of Mongolia subordinated to the Ministry of Justice and Internal Affairs and mandated to combat crime and maintain safety on a national basis with an International Police Department being established a year later.
 In 1993, the State Great Khural approved the "Law on Police Organization" in order to establish legal basis for law enforcement.

+The NPA's Special Operations Unit, along with the Mongolian Internal Troops, took part in the international "SWAT Challenge" competition for the first time in 2026.

 Organization

-The agency is headed by a Director assisted by a First Deputy Director and two Deputy Directors.

-There are several departments such as: